arXiv/arxiv-docs/help/submit_tex.md

 ### How to include supplemental material

-TeX-based supplemntal material should be included in the main document root direcotry, and will be compiled into the final output pdf.
+TeX-based supplemental material should be included in the main document root directory, and will be compiled into the final output pdf.
 Both files must use the same TeX-engine (either both latex, both pdflatex, or both plain tex).
-You may either create a [`00README.XXX` file](/help/00README) which specifies the toplevel file, or they will be assembled in alphanumeric order.
+You may either create a [`00README.XXX` file](/help/00README) which specifies the top-level file, or they will be assembled in alphanumeric order.
 For example, given the following files:

 ```
   ./ms.tex